-Maybe it's the takeover of Millennial Pink on our social feeds that has us daydreaming of rosy tresses lately.
+Maybe it's the takeover of millennial pink on our social feeds that has us daydreaming of rosy tresses lately.
 With a whimsical yet bold type of look, it's no wonder we can't stop pinning every pastel-hued hairstyle we see on our beauty boards.
 You may think this color is too bold to try on yourself, but go ahead—take another look.
 If our favorite pins are any indication, this style is more versatile than you think.
-Hair-colorist Jeanise Aviles at Seagull Salon says she loves pink hair because it’s versatile and there is a shade for everyone.
-"My clients with pink hair range from teachers, nightlife performers, therapists, lawyers, punks, students, children you name it."
+Hair-colorist Jeanise Aviles, co-owner of 1-900-Bleach Me says she loves pink hair because it’s versatile and there's a shade for everyone.
+"My clients with pink hair range from teachers to nightlife performers, therapists, lawyers, punks, students, children—you name it."

 Pastel Pink Hair